FreeOpcUa/opcua-asyncio/README.md

 [![Code Climate](https://codeclimate.com/github/FreeOpcUa/opcua-asyncio/badges/gpa.svg)](https://codeclimate.com/github/FreeOpcUa/opcua-asyncio)

 [![PyPI Oackage](https://badge.fury.io/py/freeopcua.svg)](https://badge.fury.io/py/freeopcua)

+This repository is a fork of python-opcua to rebase it completely on asyncio and drop support of Python < 3.6.
+This will hill hopefully allow us to have a simpler code and improve performance.
+This is currently ALPHA quality.

 OPC UA binary protocol implementation is quasi complete and has been tested against many different OPC UA stacks.
 API offers both a low level interface to send and receive all UA defined structures and high level classes allowing to write a server or a client in a few lines.
 It is easy to mix high level objects and low level UA calls in one application.